By Janelle Schroy

 Priority #2 – PROVISION: don’t lose income, keep food on the table

 Priority #3 – POSITION: ensure my family can thrive in new ways – academically, socially, physically, emotionally, spiritually

 As best-selling author Mark Batterson rightly says, “Change of place or change of pace = change of perspective.”
-After three months or more in lockdown, I think we can all agree, education is now a whole new ballgame.
+After many months in lockdown, I think we can all agree, education is now a whole new ballgame.
 Time to rethink what was, reimagine the future, and retool for success.

 Change of place or change of pace = change of perspective.Mark Batterson